 The thing about asking, though, is that not all questions are created equal.

-Here’s my quick thoughts on questions like that:
+Here are my quick thoughts on questions like that:

-1. Going to the effort to tell people about a new direction and then immediately undermine it by asking if it’s right is a bit dumb
+- Going to the effort to tell people about a new direction and then immediately undermine it by asking if it’s right is a bit dumb

-2. If you didn’t engage with parts of your business to develop your priorities and direction in the first place, it’s a bit late now.
+- If you didn’t engage with parts of your business to develop your priorities and direction in the first place, it’s a bit late now.

 Because when you ask better questions, you get better answers!

-I wrote recently about making meaning in the context of letting go – allowing people the autonomy to shape their own version of your reality.
-Making your thinking meaningful to others is one of the most important steps in driving new behaviours, because, a bit like election promises, strategy and change only starts to appeal when people can understand what it means for their own lives and how it connects to the bigger picture.
+Making your thinking meaningful to others is one of the most important steps in driving new behaviours because a bit like election promises, change only start to appeal when people can understand what it means for their own lives and how it connects to the bigger picture.

 “We run this company on questions, not answers.” – Eric Schmidt, former CEO of Google

-In plain English, it’s about saying: “Tell us what this means, so we can better understand what our thoughts look like in practice.”
+In plain English, it’s about saying: “Tell us what this means so we can better understand what our thoughts look like in practice.”

 How can you ask better questions, to get better answers?